getfexr/website/developers/sky/hosting.md

 ---
-sidebar_position: 0
+sidebar_position: 2
-title: Supported Blockchains and Platforms
+title: Host Users
-description: Open-source Blockchain connector for mobile and web apps
+description: How to host users and their data on blockchain with the Sky connector
 keywords: [Fexr, Sky, blockchain, connector, web3, decentralized, database, storage, authentication, login, console, create-subnet, blockchain]
 ---